Vanishing of l^2-cohomology as a computational problem: Embedding a Turing machine in a group ring

 The system just defined stops on any configuration because $M$ is foolproof.
-It does not restart because of the assumption about $M$ that it is impossible to enter the state \textsc{initial} and that the state \textsc{initial} is left immediately.
+It does not restart because of the standing assumption on Turing machines that it is impossible to enter the state \textsc{initial} and that the state \textsc{initial} is left immediately.

-Finally it has disjoint accepting chains because of the following observation.
-Let $x$ be an element of the first fundamental set.
-In particular on all three tapes it is of the form $(\textsc{delimiter} \underline{a})$.
-Since with probability $1$ there is another \textsc{delimiter} sign on each tape, we can as well assume that $x$ is of the form $(\textsc{delimiter} \underline{a}\ldots \textsc{delimiter})$, with no delimiter symbol in ''$\ldots$``.
-The subsequent iterations of $T_X$ evaluated on $x$ ''move the underlining`` on the tapes, but they cannot move it beyond the delimiter symbols.
+Finally $(X,T_X)$ has disjoint accepting chains because of the following observation.
+Let $x$ be an element of the fundamental set.
+In particular on all three tapes it is of the form $(\textsc{delimiter}\, \underline{a})$.
+Since with probability $1$ there is another \textsc{delimiter} sign on each tape, we can as well assume that $x$ is of the form $(\textsc{delimiter} \,\underline{a}\ldots \textsc{delimiter})$, with no delimiter symbol in ''$\ldots$``.
+The subsequent iterations of $T_X$ evaluated on $x$ ''move the underlinings`` on the tapes, but they cannot move them beyond the delimiter symbols.
 Thus whatever is the image of $x$ in the accepting set, we can recover from this image the original configuration $x$.
 This means, that the accepting chains are disjoint.